This program is full for 2018/19. New applicants will be put on a waiting list.

-Modules are generally delivered through lectures.
-These are typically held in large or medium sized lecture halls.
-The lectures provide the foundations on which you're expected to explore further through independent reading and self study.
-Lectures are usually supplemented by smaller tutorials or seminar classes, which provide an opportunity for discussion in a smaller group setting.
+Modules are generally delivered through lectures held in large or medium sized lecture halls.
+These lectures provide the foundations on which you're expected to explore further through independent reading and self-study time.
+Lectures can also be supplemented by smaller tutorials or seminar classes, which provide an opportunity for discussion in a smaller group setting.
 Exchange students are examined alongside full-time degree-seeking students.
 Most modules have an end of semester examination, however, some modules also include mid-term assignments and/or continuous assessment.

-You will indicate the modules you are interested in on your online application.
+You will indicate the college(s) from which you want take modules on your online application.
 After applying, you will be contacted by the appropriate schools at UoB with a list of available modules.
 Registration won't be confirmed until you arrive on campus.
-Therefore, it is very important that you select the same number of first and second choice modules in the case that they become full or overlap in day and time.
-Please watch this video to understand the registration and module selection process.
+Therefore, it is very important that you select the same number of first and second choice modules in the case they become full or overlap in day and time.
+Search for UoB modules that may be available to you your term(s) abroad.

 - View foreign University of Birmingham modules and their equivalencies already approved by UMD (select University of Birmingham from the "Foreign University" list)